yishangru/CS8803_MLSystem_Project/PyTorch.md

 # Future Project Extension
 1. Add abstraction for more api in PyTorch
-2. Support more self-defined code blocks for special treatments (input output abstraction)
-3. Support for distributed learning
+2. Support for distributed learning (hardware assignment)
-4. Add possible exception handling mechanism and more warning
+3. Add possible exception handling mechanism and more warning
-5. Add interface to support tensorflow
+4. Add interface to support tensorflow